denisJaved/DBlog/.github/ISSUE_TEMPLATE/question.md

 name: Question
 about: uhh, what?
 title: "[❓] What?"
-labels: question
+labels: invalid, question
 assignees: ''

 ---

-Just tell us your question and out community or team hopefully will help you
+‼️ USE DISCUSSIONS TO ASK QUESTIONS!